 Any member of staff who suspects a pupil is at risk of FGM or suspects that FGM has been carried out should speak to the DSL and follow our local safeguarding procedures.
 Speak to Androulla or Julie straight away.
-If neither are present, speak to any other DSL.
-You will then be asked to complete a cause for concern (C4C).
+If neither are present, speak to any other DSL (see poster).
 If for any reason you are not able to speak to any DSL-contact and report to the Police.